cgaldston/cse15l-lab-reports/week5/labreport3.md

 Similar to the find command if you add a -i before the string of characters you can search insensitive the capitilzation.

-Grep can also do many commands in relation to words such as -E which means go to the end of the current word, or W which means go to the next word.
+Grep can also do many commands in relation to words such as -E which means go to the end of the current word, or W which means go to the next word. x